Bee Gees, Go-Go’s, And Other Music-Related Documentaries Coming Soon

 — The Go-Go's (@officialgogos) February 1, 2019

-The film about hip-hop jewelry, Ice Cold, will feature interviews with celebrity jewelers such as Elliott Avianne, Ben Baller, Johnny Dang, and Mr. Flawless, and some of the musicians who sport extravagant bling such as DJ Mustard, Eric B. & Rakim, Fetty Wap, Lil Yachty, French Montana, Slick Rick, and Talib Kweli.
+The film about hip-hop jewelry, Ice Cold, will feature interviews with celebrity jewelers such as Elliott Avianne, Ben Baller, Johnny Dang, and Mr. Flawless, and some of the musicians who sport extravagant bling, such as DJ Mustard, Eric B. & Rakim, Fetty Wap, Lil Yachty, French Montana, Slick Rick, and Talib Kweli.
 Karam Gill (G-Funk) will direct the doc.

 Lastly, the documentary about mixtapes, which has the working title From Scratch: How Mixtapes Changed Music Forever, will help celebrate the 35th anniversary of the Def Jam music label.
 Directed by Omar Acosta, with Tony Touch serving as music supervisor, the film will examine the evolution of mixtapes in the hip-hop community, and include exclusive songs from some of the legendary label’s roster.
 As a bonus, Def Jam will put out a limited-edition cassette in conjunction with the film.